 W/Bro Leon Grandy's last night as Master of lodge Westminster was an eventful night of presentations & ceremonial work.

 A packed lodge room witnessed a special night for Bro Chris Wellington being raised to the degree of Master Mason.
 The evenings ceremony was made even more special on the night as a proud father W/Bro Terry Wellington PM obligated his son.And other family relations also took part in the ceremony.

 There was another proud father in Lodge the same evening Leon's Dad had traveled all the way from Canberra Australia to be part of the evening.

-Bro Geoffrey Moss was presented with His 50 year badge by RW/Bro Peter Willis PGD and gave a mighty rendition of Bro Moss's Masonic career.
+Bro Geoffrey Moss was presented with His 50 year badge by RW/Bro Peter Willis PGW and gave a mighty rendition of Bro Moss's Masonic career.

 Bro Kent Chamberlain was initiated into Westminster Lodge in 2001.
 Shortly thereafter, he left to live in Australia where he developed a stellar career in the mining industry.